Meeting Time: March 24, 2022 at 10:00am EDT

 • Default_avatar

-Chris Sublett about 2 years ago
+Chris Sublett over 2 years ago

 I have been reading all comments and reviewing the meetings concerning STR ordinance. it has been stated that this ordinance was introduced for the following issues, noise, parking, garbage and safety.
 I have a rental in Shorewood Villas.
 In my opinion you lumping all short term rentals in one group is ridiculous.
 All the issues that are stated are already covered in our private gated community.
 Our HOA and Regime has rules on noise, parking, garbage and safety.
 We have 24 hour cameras monitoring our property.
 We have a contact name and number posted at our security office and gate.
 I can understand there may me issues through out the island with other short term properties.
 With that being said when asked to provide problem areas or problem properties no one had an answer.
 To say you have done due diligence on this and not have these figures is total incompetence.
 Also in one of the public forums the question was asked how what would the process be to deal with complaints and criteria for suspending an STR owner from renting.
 Anne Cyran's answer was that they would handle just like a nuisance property.
 The complaint would be heard and ruled on by the Town Council.
 I am wondering why would you need an extra ordinance when there are already laws in place.
 It looks to me that the nuisance property laws already covers all points of this ordinance.
 Why not enforce the laws we have on the books?
 Which brings me to another point.
 By putting this ordinance on the books what will change?
 If we can't enforce the current laws how are you going to enforce the same laws through a different ordinance?
 Finally I want to point out that there is approximately 4 million plus dollars that would be paid into the government coffers through the new small business license and a $250 per year STR permit.
 Where does this money go?
 What do we as the license and permit payers get for that $4 million?
 One thing you have to take into consideration is HHI was developed as a resort community.
 It has turned into a semi retirement community but the resort dollars and taxes drive the economy.
 By putting in this ordinance in you are opening the door to vigil anti neighbors scrutinizing any STR in their neighborhood.
 Enforce the laws on the books and everyone should be happy.